Glossary

 Tailings

-The material that remains after all economically recoverable metals or minerals of economic interest has been removed from the ore through milling and processing.
+The material that remains after recoverable metals or minerals of economic interest have been removed from ore through milling.

 Ton